 - The property should let faster, especially in places where there is a high demand for furnished homes.

-- The property will appeal more to those coming from overseas or other cities and towns
+- Higher appeal to those coming from overseas or other cities and towns

-- You could increase the asking rent (albeit marginally) if it comes with furniture.
+- You could increase the asking rent if it comes with furniture

 - You have the option of using the furniture yourself when the tenancy ends.